cocotb/cocotb/documentation/source/endian_swapper.rst

 Design
 ======

-We have a relatively simplistic RTL block called the ``endian_swapper``.
+We have a relatively simplistic :term:`RTL` block called the ``endian_swapper``.
-The DUT has three interfaces, all conforming to the Avalon standard:
+The :term:`DUT` has three interfaces, all conforming to the Avalon standard:

 .. image:: diagrams/svg/endian_swapper_design.svg

-The DUT will swap the endianness of packets on the Avalon-ST bus if a configuration bit is set.
+The :term:`DUT` will swap the endianness of packets on the Avalon-ST bus if a configuration bit is set.
 For every packet arriving on the ``stream_in`` interface the entire packet will be endian swapped if the configuration bit is set, otherwise the entire packet will pass through unmodified.